 The Winter’s Tale contains perhaps the most famous stage direction in all of Western drama: “Exit, pursued by a bear.”
 “Our patrons have to come and see how the Illinois Shakespeare Festival responds to this iconic Shakespeare prompt,” says Stark.
 He shares, “A quote from Measure for Measure that resonates to me in 2021 is ‘O, it is excellent to have a giant’s strength, but it is tyrannous to use it like a giant.’
 The play examines the danger of using power unjustly and that theme is as relevant today as it was in the early 1600s.”

-The season also includes a Theatre for Young Audiences production, A Summer’s Winter Tale by Nancy Steele Brokaw, which will be performed free to the public on Thursday and Saturday mornings at 10 a.m. from Thursday, July 1 through Saturday, August 7, 2021.
+The season also includes a Theatre for Young Audiences production, A Summer’s Winter Tale by Nancy Steele Brokaw, which will be performed free to the public on Thursday and Saturday mornings at 10 a.m. beginning Saturday, July 3 through Saturday, August 7, 2021.
 ISF is also planning a mix of virtual and in-person summer camp options.

 John C. Stark concludes, “I am thrilled that we get a chance to bring these stories to life this summer at Ewing.
 After lying fallow for a season, we are beginning anew with plays that celebrate rebirth and renewal.
 I think the stars will be just a bit brighter above us this summer at the theatre in celebration.”